 PROBATIONARY YEAR

-Upon graduation from the academy, recruits will be sworn in as probationary members of the department and will receive an assignment on an engine.
-A Senior Firefighter will work with each probationary firefighter to guide them through a year of more focused academic work and hands-on training.
-In addition to emergency incident skills and knowledge, the curriculum includes department SOPs, Vermont EMS protocols, and district familiarization.
-Probationary firefighters will spend some of their shift time on ambulances in order to advance their EMS skills.
-Prior to the completion of their first year, they will also become driver/operators on all units other than the tower.
-Upon passing the final skill and knowledge tests, probationary firefighters will be sworn in as firefighters and may submit a request for their desired assignment.
+Upon graduation from the academy, recruits will be sworn in as probationary members of the department and will receive their shift assignments.
+A Senior Firefighter will work with each probationary firefighter to guide them through continued training.
+Probationary firefighters will spend some of their shift time on ambulances to advance their EMS skills.
+Upon successfully completing probation, members will be sworn in as firefighters and may submit a request for their desired assignments.

 ONGOING TRAINING